simondoesstuff/samonixOS/README.md

 - `home-manager switch --flake .#user@hostname` for just home-manager packages

 The `flake.nix` defines all of the configurations and what modules they call.

+### Secrets

+Some parts of the flake assume access to files that are suffixed with `.key`.
+These assume you have been given access via `git-crypt`.